 - Spelling mistakes in male profiles diminish their chances for response by 14%.
 Whereas misspelled words have zero impact on female profiles.
 (This is the case for having a built-in spell checker).

 - 20% of online daters have asked someone to review and help them complete their profile.

-- 33% of female and 20% of male users retouch their profile pictures – remove skin imperfections, whiten teeth etc. (consider a built-in photo editing to stand out from the dating app crowd).
+- 33% of female and 20% of male users retouch their profile pictures – remove skin imperfections, whiten teeth etc. (So consider a built-in photo editing to stand out from the dating app crowd).

 The Essential Dating App Functionality and Cool Additional Features To Set You Apart

-The truth is – the majority of dating apps have similar functionality and design to social networking apps:
+Here’s the truth – most dating apps have similar functionality and design to social networking apps.
+The key elements are:

 - User profiles.

 - Newsfeed/content feed with the latest updates.

 - And the unique element – matchmaking algorithm.

 So shall we take a quick look on the essentials and the respective dating app development costs involved?